singlestore-labs/tailscale-manager/README.md

 tailscale-manager your-config-file.json --interval 300
 ```

-The above will result in individual /32 (or /128 for ipv6) static route advertisements on your tailnet for the IP addresses that `github.com` and `private-app.example.com` resolve to, along with any static routes provided in the `routes` list.
-Every 300 seconds, tailscale-manager will refresh its DNS resolution and update tailscale route advertisements accordingly.
+The above will result in individual /32 (or /128 for ipv6) route advertisements
+on your tailnet for the IP addresses that `github.com` and
+`private-app.example.com` resolve to, plus any routes found in the named AWS
+managed prefix lists, and any static routes provided in the `routes` list.
+Every 300 seconds, tailscale-manager will refresh its route discovery sources
+and update tailscale route advertisements accordingly.

 ## Commandline options